Minor in the Study of Women, Gender, and Sexuality

-• A minimum of 6 courses (18 credit hours) to satisfy minor requirements.
+• A minimum of 6 courses (18-19 credit hours, depending on course selection) to satisfy minor requirements.

 • A minimum of 3 courses (9 credit hours) taken at the 300-level or above.